-Personnel of RMG performed a soil evaluation to include two test pits, on January 13, 2022 (Test Pit TP-1 and TP-2), utilizing the visual and tactile method for the evaluation of the site soils.
+Personnel of RMG performed a soil evaluation to include two test pits 6 to 8-foot deep on March 24, 2023 (Test Pit TP-1 and TP-2), utilizing the visual and tactile method for the evaluation of the site soils.
 The test pits were excavated in areas that appeared most likely to be used for residential construction.
 The Test Pit Logs are presented in Figure 4.
 A Septic Suitability map is presented in Figure 5.